You have likely heard that stick insects prefer dark, humid places. The chances are you have also heard that stick insects are nocturnal creatures.

 Stick insects, on the other hand, do not have the capacity to do this.

 They will always be most active at night, regardless of what you do.
 It is impossible to train them like other pets.

 We briefly touched upon this point earlier, but it is worth going into a bit more detail so that you can understand this issue more.

 One of the most common misconceptions is that stick insects are active during the day because of their impressive camouflage abilities.
 This has nothing to do with that.
 The reason they camouflage themselves is so that they can rest during the day when they are most vulnerable.

 Remember that insects like stick insects do not have eyelids, so the traditional idea of sleep doesn’t apply here.
 Sleeping to a stick insect essentially means remaining in one place and resting.

 Now that we have established that camouflage is designed to aid resting, we can understand why they are nocturnal creatures.

-According to the San Diego Zoo, the reasons for the stick insect species being nocturnal boil entirely down to avoiding predators.
+The main evolutionary reason for the stick insect species being nocturnal is entirely down to avoiding predators.
 Even a camouflaged stick insect will become visible if it is moving.